Background pattern

 Liver problems

-• If you have a severe liver problem, you should not be treated with clonazepam (see Do not take Clonazepam Biomed).
-Benzodiazepines can be a causative factor in episodes of hepatic encephalopathy in the case of severe liver deterioration.
-Special precautions should be taken when this medicine is administered to patients with mild to moderate liver problems, so the lowest possible dose should be received (see section 3).
+• If you have severe liver problems, you should not be treated with clonazepam (see Do not take Clonazepam Biomed).
+Benzodiazepines may cause episodes of hepatic encephalopathy in cases of severe liver damage.
+Special precautions should be taken when administering this medicine to patients with mild to moderate liver problems, so the lowest possible dose should be given (see section 3).

-• Benzodiazepines are not recommended for the primary treatment of psychotic disease.
-Patients with a history of depression and/or attempted suicide should be closely monitored.
+• Benzodiazepines are not recommended for the primary treatment of psychotic illness.
+Patients with a history of depression and/or suicide attempts should be kept under close supervision.

-• A reduced number of people who were treated with antiepileptic drugs such as clonazepam have had thoughts of self-harm or suicide.
-If you ever have these thoughts, contact your doctor immediately.
+• A small number of people who have been treated with antiepileptics such as clonazepam have had thoughts of self-harm or suicide.
+If you have these thoughts at any time, contact your doctor immediately.

 Myasthenia gravis